Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Experiments

-\paragraph{Evaluation metrics.} We follow previous methods~\cite{liu2016learning,laina2016deeper,fu2018deep, Yin2019enforcing} to evaluate depth estimators.
-Specifically, we use the mean absolute relative error (AbsRel), mean log10 error (Log10), root mean squared error (RMS), and the accuracy under threshold ($\delta_i$ < $1.25^i$ , $i = 1, 2, 3$).
-As unsupervised methods cannot recover the absolute scale, we multiply the predicted depth maps by a scalar that matches the median with the ground truth, as done in~\cite{zhou2017unsupervised,bian2019depth,monodepth2}.
+\paragraph{Evaluation metrics.} Following previous methods~\cite{liu2016learning,laina2016deeper,fu2018deep, Yin2019enforcing}, we use the mean absolute relative error (AbsRel), mean log10 error (Log10), root mean squared error (RMS), root mean squared log error (RMSLog), and the accuracy under threshold ($\delta_i$ $<$ $1.25^i$, $i = 1, 2, 3$).
+As unsupervised methods cannot recover the metric scale, we multiply the predicted depth maps by a scalar that matches the median with that of the ground truth, as in~\cite{zhou2017unsupervised,bian2021ijcv,monodepth2}.
+The predicted depths are capped at $80m$ in KITTI, $70m$ in Make3D, and $10m$ in all indoor datasets.